SwidgeTeam/swidge/docs/run_forked_chains.md

 ## Running the whole system in local

 After you have `make up` the project, you have all the non-blockchain elements of the system running on your local machine.
-If you now also want to execute transactions on local environment, in order to test some functionalities or screens only available when executing transactions, or because you are developing some Solidity functionality that you need to test "live", you are going to make some extra steps.
+If you now also want to execute transactions on local environment(in order to test some functionalities or screens only available when executing transactions, or because you are developing some Solidity functionality that you need to test "live") you are going to need to take some extra steps.

 Basically, what you are going to need is:
 - Install Metamask on a browser where you didn't have it before